Are you planning a visit to Spain but have just over 1 day in Barcelona? Then look no further than this 36 hours Barcelona travel guide!

 You cannot visit Barcelona without visiting one of Antoni Gaudi’s most famous masterpieces in the city – the Sagrada Familia.
 This unfinished Roman Catholic church was first constructed in 1882 and is yet to be finally completed.

 The Sagrada Familia, in particular, is a combination of Gothic and Art Nouveau styles and the incredible stained-glass interiors is something to behold.
+Without a doubt one of the most well-known landmarks of Spain!

 Do make sure to pre-book your Sagrada Familia tickets online and ahead of your visit to secure your spot and to avoid any unnecessary queues and waiting times.
 Alternatively, you may also opt to book a private Sagrada Familia guided tour to make the best of your limited time in Barcelona.